About Benjamin S. Briggs

 Benjamin S. Briggs represents clients in all aspects of labor and employment law, including OSHA defense, defense of discrimination, wage and hour, and retaliation claims, and drafting and enforcing employment contracts, restrictive covenants, separation agreements, and employee handbooks.

 Ben grew up in West Michigan, where his family owns and operates the largest farm in the county.
 Prior to becoming an attorney, Ben worked for a roofing company and a billboard construction company.
 Ben also has family ties to the construction industry, with family members who are carpenters and commercial contractors.

-Before joining Trent Cotney, P.A., Ben spent five years practicing employment and appellate law.
-Ben continues to utilize his diverse employment background and experience in his representation of clients with Trent Cotney, P.A.
+Before joining Cotney Construction Law, Ben spent five years practicing employment and appellate law.
+Ben continues to utilize his diverse employment background and experience in his representation of clients with Cotney Construction Law.

 - Boston University School of Law, J.D., with honors in Litigation and Dispute Resolution

 - Taylor University, B.A., magna cum laude

 - Law Offices of Cynthia N. Sass, P.A., Tampa, Florida, Associate Attorney, October 2014-September 2016

 - Michigan State Court of Appeals, Grand Rapids, Michigan, Prehearing Attorney, August 2011-July 2014